ddimaria/stun-server/README.md

 ```

 ### Running the Client and Server Examples
-Next, run the client, which will instantly send a Binding Request message (UDP packet):
+To run the client and server at the same time time, where a binding request is sent and a binding response is received:

 ```shell
 RUST_LOG=info cargo run --example client_server